 Two main tours will take you under Edinburgh.
 Mercat Tours kicks off from the Mercat Cross and covers the Blair Street Underground Vaults.
 The Real Mary King’s Close is perhaps the most famous Edinburgh underground Tour.

-The Real Mary King’s Close tour is quite a different type of tour to the Mercat Tour.
+The Real Mary King’s Close tour is quite a different type of tour from the Mercat Tour.
 It is far more interactive and theatrical.

 The Real Mary King’s Cross features character guides in costumes and doesn’t allow photos to be taken.
 This is a great option if you’re with kids or anyone who is easily bored.